-A will or testament is a legal document by which a person, commonly referred to as the testator, names one or more executors to manage his or her estate and provides instruction for the distribution of his or her assets on death.
+A will or testament is a legal document by which a person, commonly referred to as the testator, names one or more executors to manage their estate and provides instruction for the distribution of their assets on death.

-According to recent studies, it is estimated that two out of three adults have never written a will, which is a worrying statistic.
+According to recent studies, it is estimated that 54% of adults have never written a will, which is a worrying statistic.
 It has also been suggested that of those who have written a will, approximately a third are no longer valid which is equally alarming.